dbpedia/event-extractor/README.md

 * Extract model and/or training material

-* Change /src/main/resources/config.properties so that modelPath and/or trainExamplesPath match you local path
+* Change /src/main/resources/config.properties so that modelPath and/or trainExamplesPath match your local path

 * The main class is in MainWorklow.java